more-cars/rest-api/README.md

 Every REST API endpoint is documented in an _OpenAPI_ file.
 It can be found in the folder `specification/OpenAPI` in the project's root directory.
-To verify that the specification is a valid OpenAPI document, the command `npm run tests:validate-api-schema` can be executed.
+To verify that the specification is a valid OpenAPI document run the command `npm run tests:validate-api-schema`.